Monolithic vs Microservices Architecture: Choosing the Right Approach for Your Project

 In a monolithic architecture, the entire application is built as a single, unified codebase.
 All components—frontend, backend logic, and database interactions—are tightly integrated and deployed together.

-This approach is simple and straightforward, making it a common choice for small to medium-sized projects.
+This approach is simple and straightforward, making it a common choice for small to medium-sized projects, MVPs, or early-stage products that rely on streamlined full stack development without complex infrastructure.

 What Is Microservices Architecture?